Integration guide for wallets

 Wallet integration at a glance

 At a high-level, to integrate Zama Protocol into a wallet, you do not need to run FHE infrastructure.
-You can interact with the Zama Protocol using Relayer SDK in your wallet or app.
+You can interact with the Zama Protocol using Relayer SDKarrow-up-right in your wallet or app.
 These are the steps at a high-level:

 1. Relayer SDK initialisation in web app, browser extension, or mobile app.
-Follow the setup guide for Relayer SDK.
+Follow the setup guide for Relayer SDKarrow-up-right.
 In browser contexts, importing the library via the CDN links is easiest.
 Alternatively, do this by importing the @zama-fhe/relayer-sdk NPM package.

 2. Confidential token (ERC-7984) basics: